-This article is part of a series sponsored by The Fund for Global Human Rights, an organization working to strengthen human rights around the world by finding and funding the most effective human rights activists.
+This article is part of a series sponsored by the Fund for Global Human Rights, an organization working to strengthen human rights around the world by finding and funding the most effective human rights activists.

-75 years after it was adopted by the United Nations, the Universal Declaration of Human Rights remains a powerful tool to make the world a better place.
+Seventy-five years after it was adopted by the United Nations, the Universal Declaration of Human Rights remains a powerful tool to make the world a better place.

 But activists on the front lines are facing more threats than ever before—and we need to listen to them to understand how to adapt.